Clojure-Intro-Course/UsabilityStudy/Clojure.md

 ### Hashmaps
 Clojure doesn't use structures the way Racket does.
 Instead it uses hashmaps: collections of key/value pairs surrounded by curly braces.
+Hashmap are also referred to as just maps.

 For the purposes of this study we consider only hashmaps in which keys are a special Clojure datatype known as keywords.
 Keywords are any names preceded by a colon `:`.
 For instance, the following hashmap
 ```clojure
 {:x 50, :y 100} ; hashmap in which :x has a value 50, and :y has a value 100
 ```